The Department of Justice has also pursued fraud involving the Medicare Part C program, which is Medicare’s managed care program, Medicare Advantage.

 Unfortunately, it is anticipated that there is rampant fraud in the Medicare Part C program.
 In 2020 alone, the Centers for Medicare and Medicaid Services (CMS) reported that over $16 BILLION in Medicare Advantage payments were improperly made.

-The Department of Justice has focused its investigative efforts on Medicare Part C cases that involve Medicare Advantage Organizations (MAOs), participating plans, first tier entities or intermediaries, and health care organizations and providers who manipulate the risk adjustment process by submitting unsupported diagnosis ICD codes to make their patients appear sicker than they actually were.
+The Department of Justice has focused its investigative efforts on Medicare Part C cases that involve Medicare Advantage Organizations (MAOs), participating plans, first tier entities or intermediaries such as laboratories, and health care organizations and providers who manipulate the risk adjustment process by submitting unsupported diagnosis ICD codes to make their patients appear sicker than they actually were.

 One Medicare Advantage provider paid a $270 MILLION False Claims Act settlement for allegedly causing an MAO to submit incorrect diagnosis codes to the Medicare program and obtaining inflated payments.